Soil erosion: Rainfall and surface runoff

-Rill erosion refers to the development of small, ephemeral concentrated flow paths which function as both sediment source and sediment delivery systems for erosion on hillslopes.
+Rill erosion refers to the development of small, ephemeral concentrated flow paths which function as both sediment sources and sediment delivery systems for erosion on hillslopes.
 Generally, where water erosion rates on disturbed upland areas are greatest, rills are active.
 Flow depths in rills are typically of the order of a few centimeters (about an inch) or less and along-channel slopes may be quite steep.
 This means that rills exhibit hydraulic physics very different from water flowing through the deeper wider channels of streams and rivers.

 Gully erosion occurs when runoff water accumulates and rapidly flows in narrow channels during or immediately after heavy rains or melting snow, removing soil to a considerable depth.
 Another cause of gully erosion is grazing, which often results in ground compaction.
 Because the soil is exposed, it loses the ability to absorb excess water, and erosion can develop in susceptible areas.